iceteagroup/wisej-extensions/Wisej.Web.Ext.Speech/README.md

 <img src="https://raw.githubusercontent.com/iceteagroup/wisej-extensions/master/Support/Images/Speech.png" width="358" height="252">

-The Speech extender component enhances all Wisej components by providing additional speech synthesis and recognition features that allow a component to speak it’s content – or any text provided in code – and to receive text coming from speech recognitio
+The Speech extender component __enhances all Wisej components__ by providing additional speech synthesis and recognition features that allow a component to speak it’s content – or any text provided in code – and to receive text coming from speech recognition.

 ## [Example application](https://github.com/iceteagroup/wisej-examples/tree/master/CodeProject)